|

-Elevate the head of your bed about
+Elevate the head of your bed about 30 degrees from the waist up.

 There are several ways to elevate your head:

 Get an adjustable bed.
-This can allow you to elevate your head and legs to their most comfortable position.
+This can allow you to elevate your

 Sleep on a recliner.
-This is similar to sleeping on an adjustable bed.
+This is similar to sleeping on an

-Place blocks underneath the top legs of the bed frame, elevating the bed about 10-degrees.
+Place blocks underneath the top legs of the bed frame,

-although it can be used by anyone.
-NOTE: the degree elevation is less to prevent excessive foot swelling,
+elevating the bed about 10-degrees.
+This is the easiest way to elevate the bed for children, although it can be used by anyone.
+NOTE: the degree elevation is less to prevent excessive foot swelling, and sliding down the bed.

 You are trying to improve the circulation to your brain.